thriveweb/greatstart/content/enrolmentsPages/enrolling-at-a-great-start-early-learning-centre.md

         our Approved Kindergarten Program, etc.

-        We regularly review the waitlist and we will contact you if a place becomes available.
+        We regularly review the waitlist and we will contact you when a place becomes available.
       title: Add Your Child To The Waitlist
     - content: >-